sidi-sweden/sidi-se/src/about/README.md

 # About us

-&nbsp;&nbsp;&nbsp;&nbsp;Communicating independent, scientific and evidence-based information on drugs and drug therapies, openly and freely
+Communicating independent, scientific and evidence-based information on drugs and drug therapies, openly and freely

-&nbsp;&nbsp;&nbsp;&nbsp;The Foundation SIDI is a non-for-profit organisation.
+The Foundation SIDI is a non-for-profit organisation.
 SIDI promotes the creation and free sharing of accurate information on drugs and in pharmacology.

-&nbsp;&nbsp;&nbsp;&nbsp;SIDI promotes open and free sharing of information since we strongly believe that knowledge should be openly and transparently available.
-These two <br>&nbsp;&nbsp;&nbsp;&nbsp;conditions are necessary to achieve accurate and reliable information.
+SIDI promotes open and free sharing of information since we strongly believe that knowledge should be openly and transparently available.
+These two conditions are necessary to achieve accurate and reliable information.

-&nbsp;&nbsp;&nbsp;&nbsp;It is SIDI's ambition to deliver innovative tools and procedures using information technology to provide high quality drug information for healthcare <br>&nbsp;&nbsp;&nbsp;&nbsp;staff, academic institutions and the public.
-To achieve that we are going to produce data sets and knowledge databases to be used in descision support and <br>&nbsp;&nbsp;&nbsp;&nbsp;in education systems in the healh care sector.
-Furthermore we will deliver services analyzing ,exploring, cleaning, extracting, transforming  and <br>&nbsp;&nbsp;&nbsp;&nbsp;interlinking data from well known and authoritative datasets.
-In addition, we will develop tools to reach these services programmatically,<br>&nbsp;&nbsp;&nbsp;&nbsp;facilitating the integration with systems in the healh care.
+It is SIDI's ambition to deliver innovative tools and procedures using information technology to provide high quality drug information for healthcare staff, academic institutions and the public.
+To achieve that we are going to produce data sets and knowledge databases to be used in descision support and in education systems in the healh care sector.
+Furthermore we will deliver services analyzing ,exploring, cleaning, extracting, transforming  and interlinking data from well known and authoritative datasets.
+In addition, we will develop tools to reach these services programmatically, facilitating the integration with systems in the healh care.

-&nbsp;&nbsp;&nbsp;&nbsp;SIDI will support scientific projects in the area of drug informatics.
+SIDI will support scientific projects in the area of drug informatics.

 ## Some excerpts from the statutes